luciotato/LiteScript/devel/source-v0.8/Project.lite.md

         if .getInterface(importingModule, fileInfo, moduleNode)
             #getInterface also loads and analyze .js interfaces

-            do nothing
+            #if it is an interface, but loaded from 'import' statement
+            #we increment .referenceCount in order to produce the file
+            if not importInfo.isGlobalDeclare, moduleNode.referenceCount++

 else, we need to compile the file

         else

-            if importingModule is .root and .options.compileIfNewer and fileInfo.outFileIsNewer do nothing //do not compile if source didnt change else
+            if importingModule is .rootModule and .options.compileIfNewer and fileInfo.outFileIsNewer do nothing //do not compile if source didnt change else
-                this.compileFile fileInfo.filename, moduleNode
+                this.compileFileOnModule fileInfo.filename, moduleNode
                 moduleNode.referenceCount++